 It’s very important to control the temperature since the resonance frequency can change a lot with the temperature too.
 There are different types of crystals depending on its tolerance with the temperature.

 Usually, work at the Ångström level (Order of 10-10).
 Little thickness deviations such as 10 or fewer Ångströms can have a major effect on the product performance.
 QCM sensor measurements have been improving more and more in the past years.
 Nowadays advanced optical, electrical, and magnetic devices require a process sensor capable of measuring layer thicknesses with 1 Ångstrom resolution reliably.

-How does a typical QCM system look ?
+How does a typical QCM system work?

 Inside the vacuum chamber, the sensor is placed near the substrate to measure the thickness of the film.
 It’s important to know its operating frequency range and the electrode quality of this crystal.
 The vacuum chamber must have a tem perature controlled housing with the function of regulating the temperature of the sensor and its mechanical integrity.

 Outside the chamber, an electric monitor creates a current which forces the crystal into vibration and tracks this frequency over time.
 It’s really important that this monitor can track accurately the crystal frequency changes and temperature characteristics.
 An internal microprocessor can convert this frequency changes in time to the actual thickness of the film.